eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

 |ddsrouter| supports the dynamic addition/deletion of topics at runtime (see
 :ref:`Reload Topics <user_manual_user_interface_reload_topics>`).
 Let us test this feature by adding the circle topic to the allowlist of both routers.
 Also, by removing the square topic (removing this topic from one of the routers' allowlist will suffice) the square data should stop reaching the subscriber.
+Alternatively, the square topic may be added to the ``blocklist``,  achieving the same effect.
+See :ref:`Topic Filtering <topic_filtering>` for more details on allowlisting.

 .. code-block:: yaml